Search

 • Participation in the security practices arranged within the project

-• Expansion of access control in the Pansio area under construction.
+• Expansion of gate control in the Pansio area under construction.

 The Neptunes project aimed at decreasing the noise during the stay in port of vessels by developing a general model for measuring noise and guidelines for determining the noise level of a vessel (noise certificate), and compiling the best practices for reducing noise.
 The project involved ports from Europe, Canada and Australia.
 It is not a project implemented through external funding (such as the EU), but the ports finance the project completely by themselves.